 My name is Stephen Heiner.
-I was born in Singapore and lived there in my childhood before my family moved to America.
-I lived in six different states there, finished my higher and graduate education there, started several businesses, sold one, then moved to France in 2013.
-I build businesses, write about life, and generally like to read a lot, when I’m not running a dozen different social events in Paris each month.
+I was born in Singapore and lived there during my childhood before my family moved to the United States.
+I lived in six different states, finished my higher and graduate education there, started several businesses, sold one, then moved to France in 2013.
+I build businesses, write about life, and generally like to read a lot when I’m not running a dozen different social events in Paris each month.

 What city are you based in?

 Paris, France.
 It’s one of the most visited cities in the world.
 It’s over 2,000 years old, but because there’s a ring road around it, it still feels like a smaller city compared to places like London, New York, or Singapore.
 But much like those cities, it’s all about your own particular neighborhood.
 That’s where you’re going to spend most of your time.